 “Every” is never an appropriate word to use in medicine – the body and the influences of the world around it are just too complex.

 Are Commercial Pet Diets Really As Meaty And Natural As The Companies Selling Them Would Have You Believe?

 It is all smoke and mirrors.
 I would disregard whatever large and small manufacturers say about the benefits of whichever diet they are marketing at the time as well as the results of supposedly neutral scientific studies underwritten by the dog and cat food manufacturers.
-Tufts runs a lot of those company-sponsored “studies”.
-But Davis and Royal Dick are not above doing so either.
+Tufts runs a lot of those company-paid-for “studies”.
+But Davis and Royal Dick are not above doing so now and then either.

 Are Carbohydrates Really All That Bad?
 The Pet Food Companies Tell Us They Are Great For Dogs and Cats !
 They Tell Me They Are Grain Free